SontaRamesh/global-energy-trends-powerbi/README.md

 This project explores global energy consumption and generation trends using Power BI dashboards, supported by clean datasets, mapping tables, and scenario-based analysis.

 ## 📂 Project Structure
-- 📁 `documentation/` – Contains project write-up and field mapping
+- 📁 `global-energy-trends-powerbi.pdf` – Contains project write-up and field mapping
 - 📁 `dashboards/` – Screenshots of Power BI dashboards
 - 📁 `video/` – Demo video walkthrough of all dashboards